 3.0 Completing Section 1 of Form I-9

-You are responsible for reviewing and ensuring that your employee fully and properly completes Section 1.
+A preparer and/or translator may help the employee complete Section 1.
+You are responsible for reviewing the information and ensuring employees (and their preparer/translators, if applicable) fully and properly completed Section 1.

-Have the employee enter their full legal name and other last names that they have used in the past or present (such as a maiden name) if any.
+Employees must enter their full legal name and other last names that they have used in the past or present (such as a maiden name) if any.

-Employees should enter their date of birth as a two-digit month, two-digit day, and four-digit year: (mm/dd/yyyy) in this field.
-For example January 8, 1980 should be entered as 01/08/1980.
+Employees should enter their date of birth as a two-digit month, two-digit day, and four-digit year (mm/dd/yyyy) in this field.
+For example, Jan.
+8, 1980, should be entered as 01/08/1980.

-- A citizen of the United States
+- A citizen of the United States.

 - A noncitizen national of the United States: An individual born in American Samoa, certain former citizens of the former Trust Territory of the Pacific Islands, and certain children of noncitizen nationals born abroad.